 Brenda Starr, Reporter

->

-> If you read the funnies growing up and were female, it was impossible to resist Brenda Starr.
-She was beautiful, wore stylish clothing, had a fascinating job as an investigative reporter, and was visited by a mysterious boyfriend who appeared now and then.
+If you read the funnies growing up and were female, it was impossible to resist Brenda Starr.
+She was beautiful, wore stylish clothing, had a fascinating job as an investigative reporter, and had a mysterious boyfriend who appeared now and then.
 For living vicariously, readers couldn’t do much better than that.

->

-> Brenda Starr was an important role model when she appeared in 1940.
-Drawn by Dale (Dalia) Messick (1906-2005), the strip began when men were enlisting to serve in World War II.
+The strip began in 1940 when men were enlisting to serve in World War II.
 An independent working female proved to be right for the time.

->

-> Dalia Messick was born in South Bend, Indiana in 1906; her father was a commercial artist who encouraged her to attend art school in Chicago, which she did briefly.
+Dalia Messick was born in South Bend, Indiana in 1906; her father was a commercial artist who encouraged her to attend art school in Chicago, which she did briefly.
 She soon was hired by a greeting card company, before moving to New York where she was also able to find work as a card illustrator.

 Messick aspired to have a comic strip and worked evenings to assemble a portfolio.
 She had eight possible strips to pitch by the time she began contacting newspapers.
 Among them were Streamline Babies, which was about two independent women moving to New York; another was about a woman pirate (this idea was probably because of the success of Terry and the Pirates by Milton Caniff, first published in 1934).
 But the one strip idea that finally got a reluctant go-ahead was Brenda Starr, Reporter.